hotsphink/sfink-tools/mozilla.md

 [5] kdiff3-wrapper was pretty useful back in the day; kdiff3 has a bad habit of clearing the execute (chmod +x) bit when merging, so kdiff3-wrapper is a shell script that runs kdiff3 and then fixes up the bits afterwards.
 I don't know if it still has that issue?

-[6] The quotes around "promise" translate more or less to "do not promise".
+[6] There is no footnote 6.
+It formerly referred to a not-yet-landed patch to bzexport, which I have now landed.

 [7] jorendb is a relatively simple JS debugger that jorendorff wrote, I think to test the Debugger API.
 I suspect he's amused that I attempt to use it for anything practical.
 I'm sure the number of people for whom it is relevant is vanishingly small, but I love having it when I need it.
 (It's for the JS shell only.
-Nobody uses the JS shell for any serious scripting; why would you, when you have web browser and Node?)
+Nobody uses the JS shell for any serious scripting; why would you, when you have a full web browser, and Node if you don't want that?)
 (I'm Nobody.)